| This major activity of FDR/Lok Satta includes several programmes such as Election Watch

 personal details (optional excepting for constituency) of the informant; details of

 the candidate; his/her criminal/corrupt record along with supporting evidence.
+The massive media campaign planned had to

 be down sized due to financial constraints.
 However with enthusiastic volunteer support we